-Building a new website is a major undertaking, the importance of which cannot be overstated.
+Knowing how to choose a web design company that will support your company’s goals is a skill in itself.
+Building a new website is a major undertaking, the importance of which cannot be overstated when it comes to digital marketing.
 Doing it the right way requires research, a distinct plan of action, and perhaps most importantly, the right partnerships.
 And while choosing a web design agency is key, the first step is to identify what you’re wanting in your new website.

-Think of your website as a storefront of sorts.
+As business owners, think of your website as a storefront of sorts.
 If your goal is to run a successful and profitable business (and why wouldn’t it be?) then you need to put forth the effort into making your “storefront” the best it can be.
 This means finding a well-maintained location that is easy for your customers to locate.
 It means making sure your shelves are organized and that your products are showcased in the best light.
-It means giving your customers a positive shopping experience from start to finish that entices them not only to return, but to tell their friends.
+It means giving your customers a positive shopping experience from start to finish that entices them not only to return but to tell their friends.

 Now consider your website as the digital “storefront” for your business.
 Building the perfect website—one that is accessible, navigable, attractive, engaging, and puts your products and services in the best possible light—is no easy (or quick) task.
 Sure, you can knock out a site pretty quickly and on the cheap through a DIY service, or you can have your friend’s nephew and his rudimentary knowledge of web design experiment as an after-school project.
 But the difference between having a website that is just “done” and a website that actually improves brand awareness, generates leads, drives sales, and puts your company on the path to success all depends on who is guiding you through the process.

-This is why it is absolutely imperative that you pick the right web design agency.
+This is why it is absolutely imperative that you make sure to pick the right web design agency.

 Step 1: Do your homework